Editor’s note: The following listings have been edited to reflect the cancellations due to concerns about the coronavirus pandemic.

 411 GALLERY, 411 Sixth St., Columbus.
 The gallery is open by appointment by sending an email to Susana Villegas at [email protected].
 A virtual tour of the current exhibit “In-Depth,” is also available online at https://bit.ly/2N195rk.

 HOOSIER ARTIST GALLERY, 45 S. Jefferson St., Nashville.
-Hoosier Artist Gallery is open daily from 10 a.m. to 5 p.m. and masks are required.
+Hoosier Artist Gallery is open daily from 10 a.m. to 5 p.m.
+Masks are required.
 Information: hoosierartist.net.

 BROWN COUNTY ART GALLERY, 1 Artist Drive, Nashville.
 Open daily Monday through Saturday, 10 a.m. to 5 p.m., and 12 to 5 p.m. on Sundays.
 Free admission and parking.
 COVID-19 protocols are in place, with masks required.
 A special exhibit now features the entire Indiana collection by Gustave Baumann.
-Paintings by over 60 Indiana artists are also for sale.
-Information: 812-988-4609, [email protected], brown coountyartgallery.org.
+Paintings by more than 60 Indiana artists are also for sale.
+Information: 812-988-4609, [email protected], browncountyartgallery.org.

 FABULOUS FIRST FRIDAYS WITH MISS POLLY, 12:15 p.m., the first Friday of each month.
 Viewpoint Books, 548 Washington St., Columbus.
 Information: 812-376- 0778.

 FOUNDATION FOR YOUTH BOYS & GIRLS CLUB, 405 Hope Ave., Columbus.
 The Boys & Girls Club is open to children ages 5-18.
 Information: 812-372-7867.

 KIDSCOMMONS, 309 Washington St., Columbus.
 Ongoing activities are all free with museum admission.
 Information: 812-378-3046.